availabs/avail-datamanager-controller/INTRO_README.md

 The Controller uses [Moleculer](#Moleculer) to compose and execute Tasks.

-The DataManager Controller is designed to easily assimilate legacy ETL code.
+The DataManager Controller is designed to assimilate legacy ETL code.

 ## ETL Contexts